jrmatos/java-playground/README.md

 # Java Playground

-Repository to practice some concepts of Java programming language.
+Repository to practice some concepts of the Java programming language.

 ## Youtube channels